 WOHA was founded by Wong Mun Summ and Richard Hassell in 1994.
-Over the last decades, the Singapore-based practice has been researching and innovating new architectural and urban solutions to tackle the challenges of climate change, rapid loss of biodiversity, population growth and urbanisation.
+The Singapore-based practice focuses on conceiving integrated architectural and urban solutions to tackle the problems of the 21st century such as climate change, population growth and rapidly increasing urbanisation.

 A travelling exhibition devoted exclusively to their work opened at the Deutsches Architekturmuseum, Germany, in December 2011, and four monographs have been published on WOHA’s projects to date.
 “Garden City Mega City”, a summation of their template for rethinking architecture and cities for the 21st century was published in 2016.